 daytoday 2025

 daytoday is a diary film.
 For years I thought about doing a diary film, and one year I finally got around to it.
-I approached it as a film charting a calendar year, one shot a day.
+I approached it as a film that would chart a calendar year, one shot a day.
 Given that I was starting in January, I decided that every shot would be framed doing something we do a lot of in the winter months in Saskatchewan: looking through a window at the world outside.

 I used my iPad to shoot it and kept notes to make sure the location and framing of each day’s shoot was a little bit different from the preceding days, even though a lot of locations repeat during the routines of life: grocery shopping, at work, lying on the couch, buying coffee beans and bread.
 In my notes I tracked the day’s temperature and notable events both personally and globally.
 The sequence of shots in the edit was easy to work out – it would be chronological – but the length of time shots should be onscreen took a while to figure out, as did what the sound should be.